Tranks27/webscraper_for_analytics/README.md

 # webscraper_for_analytics
-Scrape data from a ### website and analyse it according to the strategies in this table
+Scrape data from a ### website and extract desired data into MySQL server tables for analysis.
+Strategies analysed are as shown here.
 <img src="/strategies.png" alt="Current Strategies"/>

 Uses Selenium, Python and MySQL